simonmcallister0210/cognito-srp-helper/README.md

 ### `createClientSrpSession`

 Creates the required data needed to initiate SRP authentication with AWS Cognito.
-The public session key largeA is passed to SRP_A in the initiateAuth call, timestamp is passed to TIMESTAMP in respondToAuthChallenge.
-The rest of the values are used later to compute the PASSWORD_CLAIM_SIGNATURE when responding to a PASSWORD_VERIFICATION challenge with respondToAuthChallenge
+The public session key `largeA` is passed to `SRP_A` in the initiateAuth call.
+The rest of the values are used later in `computePasswordSignature` to compute `PASSWORD_CLAIM_SIGNATURE`

 **Parameters**